goforj/httpx/README.md

 ### <a id="retrycount"></a>RetryCount

 RetryCount enables retry for a request and sets the maximum retry count.
+Default behavior from req: retries are disabled (count = 0).
+When enabled, retries happen only on request errors unless RetryCondition is set, and the default interval is a fixed 100ms between attempts.

 ```go
 // Apply to all requests